arduino/docs-content/content/tutorials/generic/micropython-installation/micropython-installation.md

 ### Downloading firmware

 Now you will need to find the specific firmware that you need to flash to your board.
 You can find the available firmware on the [MicroPython](https://docs.arduino.cc/micropython/) documentation site.

-Download the .dfu file for the Portenta H7.
+The firmware is available as a `.dfu` file for the Portenta H7.

 ### Finding dfu-util